 For more information: Elk's Foundation Most Valuable Student Program

-In Addition, we have also been able to support the following:
+In the past, we have also been able to support the following:

 Our "Guess How Many Washers are in the Jar"